gek20/DisasterResponsePipelines/README.md

 | other_weather          |  1373 |
 | direct_report          |  5049 |

-The most frequents combinations in our dataset are presented in the following pictures.
-We can notice how the most frequent combinations is without category because the dataset is full of messages that are not related an emergency.
+The most frequent combinations in our dataset are presented in the following pictures.
+We can notice how the most frequent combinations are without category because the dataset is full of messages that are not related to an emergency.

 ![Top 10 Combinations](https://github.com/gek20/DisasterResponsePipelines/blob/d2bb1ceb68e9c9051ce68a52462f6fb632dfba2e/pictures/TOP_10_combinations.png)